4. Running the MDTF-diagnostics package in “multirun” mode

 4.1.
 The example_multicase POD and configuration

 A multirun test POD called example_multicase is available in diagnostics/example_multicase that demonstrates how to configure “multirun” diagnostics that analyze output from multiple datasets.
 The multirun_config_template.jsonc file contains separate pod_list and case_list blocks.
 As with the single-run configuration, the pod_list may contain multiple PODs separated by commas.
 The case_list contains multiple blocks of information for each case that the POD(s) in the pod_list will analyze.
-The CASENAME, convention, FIRSTYR, and LASTYR attributes must be defined for each case.
-The convention must be the same for each case, but FIRSTYR and LASTYR may differ among cases.
+The CASENAME, convention, startdate, and enddate attributes must bedefined for each case.
+The convention must be the same for each case, but startdate and enddate may differ among cases.
 Directions for generating the synthetic data in the configuration file are provided in the file comments, and in the quickstart section of the README file

 4.2.
 POD output

-The framework defines a root directory $WORKING_DIR/[POD name] for each POD in the pod_list. $WORKING_DIR/[POD name] contains the the main framework log files, and subdirectories for each case.
-Temporary copies of processed data for each case are placed in $WORKING_DIR/[pod_name]/[CASENAME]/[data output frequency].
-The pod html file is written to $OUTPUT_DIR/[POD name]/[POD_name].html ($OUTPUT_DIR defaults to $WORKING_DIR if it is not defined), and the output figures are placed in $OUTPUT_DIR/[POD name]/model depending on how the paths are defined in the POD’s html template.
+The framework defines a root directory $WORK_DIR/[POD name] for each POD in the pod_list. $WORK_DIR/[POD name] contains the the main framework log files, and subdirectories for each case.
+Temporary copies of processed data for each case are placed in $WORK_DIR/[CASENAME]/[data output frequency].
+The pod html file is written to $OUTPUT_DIR/[POD name]/[POD_name].html ($OUTPUT_DIR defaults to $WORK_DIR if it is not defined), and the output figures are placed in $OUTPUT_DIR/[POD name]/model depending on how the paths are defined in the POD’s html template.

 4.3.
 Multirun environment variables